pborreli/saythanks.io/README.md

-# *Say Thanks* ☤ Spreading Thankfulness in Open Source
+# saythanks.io: Spreading Thankfulness in Open Source

 **NOTICE: This project is in development, and your contributions are welcome!**